 We affirm that all people have the right to be emotionally and physically safe, respected, and to have their views and opinions valued at all times.
 And we live in a country that legislates for people’s safety, something to which God calls his body to already be mindful of when ministering to vulnerable people.
-God particularly identifies foreigners, widows and orphans as vulnerable people groups who are to be given special care and protection because of their powerlessness to name a few (Exodus 22:21-22, Deuteronomy 10:17-19, Jeremiah 22:2-4, James 1:2).
+God particularly identifies foreigners, widows and orphans as vulnerable people groups who are to be given special care and protection because of their powerlessness (Exodus 22:21-22, Deuteronomy 10:17-19, Jeremiah 22:2-4, James 1:2).

 All leaders, ministers, staff and office holders at Stockton Anglican Church are required to follow ‘Faithfulness in Service‘ as set out by the Anglican Diocese of Newcastle.